Iranian intelligence minister killed in overnight Israeli strike just days after another top official hit

 The Iranian intelligence minister has been killed in an overnight Israeli strike just days after another top official of the Islamic Republic was taken out.

-Esmaeil Khatib, the Iranian intelligence minister, was "eliminated" in a strike overnight, the Israeli Defence minister, Israel Katz, has confirmed.
+Esmaeil Khatib, the Iranian intelligence minister, was "eliminated" in a strike overnight, the Israeli Defence minister, Israel Katz, announced on Wednesday morning.

 This comes after an Israeli strike killed Iran's security chief, Ali Larijani, one of the country's most experienced policymakers, with state media confirming his death on Tuesday.